clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

          You can replace the model with one of your choice supported by the TensorFlow benchmarks.

-Kubeflow Multinode benchmarks
+Kubeflow multi-node benchmarks
 =============================

 The benchmark workload will run in a Kubernetes container.
-We will use Kubeflow and deploy three nodes for this tutorial to show resource management and get sufficient output data for evaluation.
+We will use `Kubeflow`_ and deploy three nodes for this tutorial to show resource management and get sufficient output data for evaluation.

 Kubernetes setup